 Factoring upgrades or downgrades into the equation, let us create another example from our $15,000 ARR account above.
 Let us say that a client plans to purchase a $1,500 upgrade in years two and three of the subscription.
 The ARR would then grow from $5,000 to $6,000 per year ($15,000 + 2*$1,500 = $18,000. $18,000 ÷ 3 = $6,000).
 On the other hand, if the same account were to downgrade service at a savings of $1,000 per year in years two and three, the ARR would then be $4,333.33 ($15,000 – 2*$1,000 = $13,000. $13,000 ÷ 3 = $4,333.33).

 As we’ve previously discussed, metrics can be powerful tools for capturing, predicting, or assessing business processes or health.
 When it comes to annual recurring revenue, it is an especially useful metric for subscription businesses.
 ARR is important to subscription businesses for the following reasons:

 As mentioned above, ARR is a metric used by businesses with subscription models.
 Companies looking to adapt their billing and capture ARR often require more than a simple change in billing structure.
 For businesses with complex billing, provisioning and mediation, a subscription billing solution alone is not enough.

 BluLogix specializes in creating the infrastructure required by these sort of complex scenarios.
-We have experience helping companies in the UCaaS, SaaS, IoT, and Cloud spaces remodel their businesses from the top down to digitally transform into a data-enriched monetization framework.
+We have experience helping companies in the UCaaS, Software-as-a-Service, IoT, and Cloud spaces remodel their businesses from the top down to digitally transform into a data-enriched monetization framework.
 If you would like to learn more about digital transformation and monetization, check out our video discussing these topics or reach out to an expert today.